Royals slugger Salvador Perez wears out Mariners pitching, homering in all four games of series

 They weren’t going to simply intentionally walk him to put the tying run on base with one out.
 But they also weren’t planning on giving him anything he could hit.

-“He’s certainly the hottest hitter on the planet over the last four days so you go out there with the guy getting on out in front of him, I wanted to make sure we executed pitches,” Servais said.
+“He’s certainly the hottest hitter on the planet over the last four days so you go out there with the guy getting on in front of him, I wanted to make sure we executed pitches,” Servais said.
 “Paul assured me that he was not going to throw him anything he could hit.”

 The hope was that perhaps with Perez bursting with confidence he might get himself out by swinging at something outside of the zone.
-If he didn’t, the Mariners would walk if Sewald fell behind 2-0, 3-0 or 3-1.
+If he didn’t, the Mariners would walk him if Sewald fell behind 2-0, 3-0 or 3-1.

 “Unfortunately, we did not execute,” Servais said.

 Indeed, Sewald left a 1-1 fastball on the outside corner.
-Perez stayed on it, sending a line-drive to right-center that hit off the wall, about a foot below the top.
+Perez stayed on it, sending a line drive to right-center that hit off the wall, about a foot below the top.
 It resulted in an RBI single.

 “We were actually very fortunate that the ball did hit the wall,” Servais said.
 “You need a little luck in this game once in a while.
 We did not execute.
 We were not going to throw him a strike.
 But Paul did have a little issue with his command today and getting the ball up.
 If he’d got the ball up, neck high where it was supposed to go, he would have been fine.
 But he didn’t.
 And we were fortunate.
 But I won’t forget that visit for sure.”

-With his homer in the finale of the previous series vs. Houston, Perez has homered in five consecutive games.
-He is the first opposing player to homer in all four games of a series vs. Seattle since Paul Konerko did it in July 26-29, 2010 with the White Sox.
+With his homer in the finale of the previous series against Houston, Perez has homered in five consecutive games.
+He is the first opposing player to homer in all four games of a series against Seattle since Paul Konerko did it in July 26-29, 2010, with the White Sox.

-“I think we would have won the series and may have swept if the series if Salvador Perez stayed in Kansas City,” Servais said.
+“I think we would have won the series and may have swept the series if Salvador Perez stayed in Kansas City,” Servais said.
 “Unfortunately, he didn’t.
 That was some kind of offensive show he put on here the last four days.”

 The Mariners will see the Royals for three more games on Sept.
 17-19 at Kauffman Stadium.

 “I don’t know if we’re gonna figure out Perez,” Servais said.
-“He’s been some kind of hot and you have to give him credit, he’s as hot as we’ve seen a player in here, we’ve seen Mike Trout and some other guys get going here.
+“He’s been some kind of hot and you have to give him credit, he’s as hot as we’ve seen a player in here.
+We’ve seen Mike Trout and some other guys get going here.
 He barreled up everything.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.